OscillateLabsLLC/skill-meal-plan/README.md

 ## Examples

-- "What should i make for dinner?"
+- "What should I make for dinner?"
-- "What should i eat?"
+- "What should I eat?"
-- "What should i eat tonight?"
+- "What should I eat tonight?"
 - "I'm hungry"
 - "What's for dinner?"